Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 14.31.14 UTC
+- WIB: Rabu, 17 Desember 2025 15.41.34 UTC
-- WITA: Rabu, 17 Desember 2025 15.31.14 UTC
+- WITA: Rabu, 17 Desember 2025 16.41.34 UTC
-- WIT: Rabu, 17 Desember 2025 16.31.14 UTC
+- WIT: Rabu, 17 Desember 2025 17.41.34 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: inspirational
+Kategori: technology